dorjeduck/lunardelight/README.md

 python moon.py -h
 ```

+Currently, LunarDelight accommodates time inputs exclusively in Coordinated Universal Time (UTC).
 When you specify a location, LunarDelight ensures the moon's rotation is accurately depicted as it would appear from the given geographical point.

 ### Example: Visualizing the Millennium Moon Over London